Skip to content

 Operational resilience

-It really means security and up time.
-Impact for downtime is a direct cost on business revenue, but also cost get back up: which include 3nd party fee, equipment replacement, recovery activities, investigation cost....
+Impact for downtime is a direct cost on business revenue, but also cost to get back up: which includes 3nd party fee, equipment replacement, recovery activities, investigation cost....
 Customer churns, company's reputation...

 Business agility

 Look at responding faster, experimenting more, and delivering results in the same or less amount of time.
-Business agility is about delivering more,respond faster to customer’s requests or problems, develop new product, add features more quickly, expend to new market.
+Business agility is about delivering more, respond faster to customer’s requests or problems, develop new product, add features more quickly, expend to new market.

-Business agility allows customers to innovate by increasing "failfast" while reducing risks and costs.
+Business agility allows customers to innovate by increasing "fail fast" while reducing risks and costs.
 Being able to easily shut down failed initiatives without the pain and wasted resources associated with an inflexible on-premises environment.

 The KPIs to consider includes at least: